-Calligraphy is an important component of Chinese art.
-Its presentation format is an art that hinges on Chinese characters.
-And Chinese characters are ideographic in nature.
+Calligraphy (Chinese: 书法; pinyin: shūfǎ) is an important component of Chinese art.
+Its presentation format is an art that hinges on Chinese characters and Chinese characters are ideographic in nature.
 Combinations of strokes of characters are open to many possibilities.
-In comparison with other ethnicities’ phonographic writing system, Chinese characters are more figurative compared to many other writing systems in the world.
+Chinese characters are more figurative compared to many other writing systems in the world.

-Teacher ZhuGe gave us a vivid lesson about how to write Calligraphy.
+Teacher ZhuGe gave us an informative lesson about how to write calligraphy.
 Calligraphy is the stylized artistic writing of Chinese characters.
 It is the written form of Chinese that unites the languages (many mutually unintelligible) spoken in China.
 Because calligraphy is considered supreme among the visual arts in China, it sets the standard by which Chinese painting is judged.
 Indeed, the two arts are closely related.

 Tools for Chinese Calligraphy

-Miriam is writing her first Calligraphy, and Fran on the right are telling people how beautiful her handwriting is.
-Calligraphy is all about patient and practice.
+Miriam (on the left) is writing her first calligraphy, and Fran (on the right) are telling people how beautiful her handwriting is.
+Calligraphy is all about patience and practice.
 The more you write the more you will settle your thoughts and easier to find inner peace.

-‘永’means forever and long lasting, but also has simple structure for beginners, so it is a perfect choice to practice in first lesson.
+The character “永” means forever and long lasting.
+The structure is simple, so it is a perfect choice to practice for their first lesson.

 Confucius regarded calligraphy as one of the six arts that any real gentlemen should possess.
 Every character in Chinese requires balance.
 In fact, a single unbalanced stroke can make an entire character look unstable, as if it would fall easily if you were to push it gently with your hand.
 Each character should stand upright so that it has poise.